 However, the question of tax is often largely and sometimes entirely disregarded by the parties to a dispute.
 The sources of this neglect are understandable:

 - damages calculations are often already complex, time-consuming and expensive for the parties to prepare, before consideration of tax issues;

 - tax is itself a complex area often requiring separate experts if it is to be examined in detail; and

-Moreover, to assess the extent of taxes that a claimant will pay on any award, it is often necessary to make estimations concerning the future actual performance of the claimant (because, for example, a loss-making company may pay no taxes on an award, while the same company, if profitable, would pay taxes).
-When such estimation is compared to the future actual performance of the business it may result in dissatisfaction for one of the parties affected by an award of damages.
+Moreover, to assess the extent of taxes that a claimant will pay on any award, it is often necessary to make estimations concerning the future actual performance of the claimant (because, for example, a loss-making company may pay no taxes on an award, whereas the same company, if profitable, would pay taxes).
+When an estimation is compared to the future actual performance of a business it may result in dissatisfaction for one of the parties affected by an award of damages.

 Below, we discuss some of the conceptual issues involved in considering the tax implications of damages awards, before giving an overview of tax issues in selected jurisdictions.

 To illustrate the issues at hand, consider a relatively straightforward case in which a claimant is only seeking compensation for trading losses suffered in its home jurisdiction.